-In August, polypropylene prices across the Asian regions dropped, triggered by persistent bearish demand trends and a sharp fall in PP futures.
 In September, while prices continued to slide internationally due to weak demand and issues surrounding international tariffs, domestic prices were rose following the rise in crude prices due to the events in Saudi Arabia.
 In October, international prices rose, while domestic prices were cut to try and incentivize buying.
 In November, prices fell domestically and internationally on account of oversupply and a period of weak demand from the plastics industry.
-In December, international and domestic prices continued to decline, with am ple inventory in the market as buyers resisted building up stocks.
+In December, international and domestic prices continued to decline, with ample inventory in the market as buyers resisted building up stocks.
 In January, the trend of falling international prices continued thanks to a production surge in China, while domestic prices rose on tighter availability of product in the domestic market.
 Zin February, domestic prices remained unchanged.
 In March, the dramatic decrease in crude oil prices led to the fall in Polypropylene prices internationally as well as domestically.
 In April, prices declined on low crude costs.
 In June, international prices rose on higher oil prices.
-Domestic prices follow ed suit.
-In July, domestic prices rose on account of higher oil prices
+Domestic prices followed suit.
+In July, domestic prices rose on account of higher oil prices.
+In July, domestic prices continued their upturn.
+In August, prices rose on account of higher oil prices.